sajswl/encryptonize-core/documentation/api/api-v3.0.0.md

 `bearer <user access token>`.
 A correct authentication metadata query could look like this:
 ```
 {
-  "authorization": "bearer ChAAAAAAAABAAIAAAAAAAAAC.AAAAAAAAAAAAAAAAAAAAAA.AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA",
+  "authorization": "bearer AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA.BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB",
 }
 ```

 In order to obtain a token, see the `authn.CreateUser` and `authn.LoginUser` functions.

-The access token consists of three parts separated by a dot.
+The access token consists of two parts separated by a dot (`.`).
 Each part is individually base64url encoded.
-The first part is a serialized protobuf message containing the user ID and set of scopes.
-The second part is a nonce to make the token unique even if the user ID and set of scopes is identical to another token.
-The third part is an HMAC for integrity protection.
-The HMAC is created as `HMAC(nonce||message)`.

-This user ID is a UUID (version 4).
+The first part is a wrapped encryption key.
+The second part is a serialized protobuf message containing the user ID, a set of scopes, and an expiry time.
+This part is encrypted using the wrapped key.
+The user ID is a UUID (version 4).

 A user is created with a chosen set of scopes that governs the endpoints this user may access.
 Any combination of the different scopes is valid.
 The scopes are: